The 7 Reasons We Fail

 People who lack conviction take the middle of the road.
-But what happens in the middle of the road?
+What happens in the middle of the road?
 You get run over.
 People without conviction go along to get along because they lack confidence and courage.
-They conform in order to get accepted, even when they know that what they are doing is wrong.
+They conform in order to be accepted, even when they know that what they are doing is wrong.

 Decide what is important to you.
 If something is worth doing, it’s worth doing right and doing well.
 Let your passion show even in mundane tasks.
-It’s OK to collaborate and cooperate for success, but it’s not OK to compromise your values—ever.
+It’s OK to collaborate and cooperate for success, but it’s never OK to compromise your values.